 - Sour cream (optional)

-- Chopped fresh parsley or cilantro, for garnish
+- Chopped fresh flat-leaf parsley or cilantro, for garnish

 - 2. Slice the onion, red pepper, mushrooms, zucchini, and chard into similar thicknesses for even cooking.